cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 By default, the previous parameters are considered to be exclusive, stopping just before the recovery target.
-You can request inclusive behavior, stopping right after the recovery target, setting the `exclusive` parameter to `false` like in the following example:
+You can request inclusive behavior, stopping right after the recovery target, setting the `exclusive` parameter to `false` like in the following example relying on a blob container in Azure:

 ```yaml
 apiVersion: postgresql.k8s.enterprisedb.io/v1